LadnerLab/Library-Design/docs/oligo_encoding.md

 The *oligo_encoding* scripts can be used generate nucleotide encoding for all designed peptides [Step 1: oligo_encoding, Step 2: encoding_with_nn.py].

-This script is split into two scripts: Step 1 a [C version](https://github.com/LadnerLab/Library-Design/tree/master/oligo_encoding) and Step 2 a[Python version](https://github.com/LadnerLab/Library-Design/blob/master/oligo_encoding/encoding_with_nn.py).
+This script is split into two scripts: Step 1 a [C version](https://github.com/LadnerLab/Library-Design/tree/master/oligo_encoding) and Step 2 a [Python version](https://github.com/LadnerLab/Library-Design/blob/master/oligo_encoding/encoding_with_nn.py).
 The C version is recommended for large datasets.

 ## Inputs